-7. Question: COVID-19 has impacted my research and studies.
+8. COVID-19 has impacted my research and studies.
 Can I explain this in my application?
 Response: Yes.
 Adaptations to the funding opportunity have been made to recognize the COVID-19 context.
-An additional one (1) page can be attached in the "Attach Other Application Materials" section of your application outlining how the applicants were affected, depending on their stage of career, personal situations and area of research.
+An additional one (1) page can be attached in the "Attach Other Application Materials" section of your application outlining how the applicants were affected, depending of their stage of career, personal situations and area of research.

-Eligibility and Application Questions
+Eligibility and Application Ouestions

-Question: Am I eligible to apply?
-Response: You are eligible if you are:

-- a.
-A trainee who is enrolled full-time in a doctoral degree and studying HSPR (i.e. the field of scientific investigation that generates evidence on how to create systems, policies and organizational structures and invest in programs, services and technologies that maximize health and health care system outcomes) or related fields for their doctoral training at Canadian CIHR eligible institution by the application deadline and who is not a current or past employee of their proposed host partner organization (unless the candidate falls within the special case exception see below for definition of current or past employee) and who has not previously held a HSI doctoral fellowship award; or - b.
-A trainee who has obtained their doctoral degree in HSPR (see above a.) or a related field (e.g. population health, public health, public policy, economics, political science, sociology, epidemiology) who has not previously held a HSI post-doctoral Fellowship award, and/or who is not a current or past employee of their proposed host partner organization (unless the candidate falls within the special case exception see below for definition of current or past employee). - 2.
-Question: My PhD is/was not in health services and policy research.
-Am I eligible?
-Response: If you believe you meet the objectives and the eligibility criteria of the HSI Fellowship opportunity, we encourage you to apply.
-Please note that the funding opportunity specifies "PhD in HSPR or related fields," and we recognize there are many related fields.
-Illustrative but non-exhaustive examples are provided in the funding opportunity in the
+- Question: Am I eligible to apply?
+Response: You're eligible if you are: - a.
+A trainee who is enrolled full-time in a doctoral degree and studying HSPR or related fields for their doctoral training at Canadian CIHR eligible institution by the application deadline and who is not a current or past employee of their proposed host partner organization (unless the candidate falls within the special case exception see FAQ #42 for definition of current or past employee) and who has not previously held a HSI doctoral fellowship award; or - b.
+A trainee who has obtained their doctoral degree in HSPR or a related field (e.g.

+population health, public health, public policy, economics, political science, sociology, epidemiology) no more than six years (note: this has been extended from five to six years to account for the COVID-19 pandemic) prior to the application deadline or who has completed their PhD requirements by the start date of the award (September 1, 2021), and who has not previously held a HSI post-doctoral Fellowship award, and/or who is not a current or past employee of their proposed host partner organization (unless the candidate falls within the special case exception - see FAQ #42 for definition of current or past employee).